 Missouri State University - Springfield is a good decision for students pursuing an Agricultural Economics & Business degree.
 Want a sizable student body?
 This college has over 20,000 students on campus.

 Many Missouri State first-year students get scholarships.
 If you're concerned with accumulating too much debt, you should note that graduates leave Missouri State with about $25,588 in student loans.
 For details, check out the college scorecard.

 Any student pursuing a degree in Agricultural Economics & Business needs to take a look at Southeast Missouri State University.
 Based in Cape Girardeau, Missouri, this college is a sound final choice for students who enjoy the thrills of a substantial city.

-This school does not require first-year students to live on-campus.76.0% of undergraduates at this school acquire financial aid, so make sure you complete the FAFSA!
+Not only is this school one of the finest schools in Missouri, 20.8% of its undergrads come from out-of-state.
+This school does not require first-year students to live on-campus.
 A virtual tour is an easy way to find out more about Southeast Missouri State University.

 Every student pursuing a degree in Agricultural Economics & Business has to take a look at University of Central Missouri.
 Students who like a more relaxed life will value the school's position in the little town of Warrensburg, Missouri.